 Recipe Notes and Tips:

-Pan-seared ahi tuna is easy to make in under 10 minutes.
-It can be an appetizer or a main course.
+Blackened tuna cooks in under 10 minutes and works as either an appetizer or a main course.

 FAQ